TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/v2-problemscopingques-sqlserveranalysisservices.md

       "order":1000,
       "controlType":"multilinetextbox",
       "displayLabel":"Description",
-      "watermarkText":"Describe the issue in 2-3 sentences.Include what you are trying to accomplish when the issue occurs", "required":true,
+      "watermarkText":"Describe the issue in 2-3 sentences.
+Include what you're trying to accomplish when the issue occurs", "required":true,
       "useAsAdditionalDetails":true
     }